BigShuiTai/Pangu-Weather/README.md

 The slides used in a series of recent talks are attached here.
 [Baidu Netdisk](https://pan.baidu.com/s/14ZGywcr4XAK5dk75-8PUqA?pwd=9sco), extraction code: 9sco

+## How to run on AMD GPUs?

+Use **OnnxRuntime-ROCm 1.17.0** version:

+`pip install onnxruntime-rocm -f https://repo.radeon.com/rocm/manylinux/rocm-rel-6.1.3/`

 ## News and Updates

 * [Jul 31 2023] We released the details of training the lite version of Pangu-Weather.